riywo/b-plus-tree/README.md

 - etc.

 ## Schema
 This B+Tree implementation is mostly generic/schema free.
-You can use any byte array representation for key/value, but I use Apache Avro for demo purpose since it is sortable even in byte array form (i.e. without decoding)
+You can use any byte array representation for key and value, but I use Apache Avro for demo purpose since it is sortable even in byte array form (i.e. without decoding)

 ## Demo
-First, initialize the db file: (The default schema is under `/sample` directory)
+First, initialize the db file:

 ```
 $ ./runsample init foo.db
 ```

-Then, you can `get/put/delete/scan` the B+Tree:
+Then, you can `get/put/delete/scan` the B+Tree (The default schema is under `/sample` directory):

 ```
 $ ./runsample open foo.db